Essential Online Marketing Advice for Small and Startup Law Firms

 According to a study, we conducted in 2017, 49% of people research their legal issue online before hiring a lawyer.
 This means that the law firms which are the most successful are ranking for searches for keywords that potential customers are looking for.

-Someone injured in a car accident, for example, might use voice search, or their mobile phone to find a variety of answers on the fly.
+Someone injured in a car accident, for example, might use voice search, or their mobile phone to find various answers on the fly.
 Some of the common questions that come to mind are:

 - I need to see a doctor but I can’t afford the medical bills, what should I do?